nextmv-io/community-apps/java-gurobi-knapsack/README.md

-# Nextmv Java OR-Tools Knapsack
+# Nextmv Java Gurobi Knapsack

-Example for running a Java `Maven` application on the Nextmv Platform using the OR-Tools package.
+Example for running a Java `Maven` application on the Nextmv Platform using the Gurobi solver.
 We solve a knapsack Mixed Integer Programming problem.

 1. Generate a `main.jar`.